Flyway

 Java Arguments

-If you need to pass custom arguments to Flyway's JVM, you can do so by setting the JAVA_ARGS environment variable.
+If you need to pass custom arguments to Flyway's JVM, you can do so by setting the JAVA_ARGS environment variable, either at runtime or persistently on the host system.
 They will then automatically be taken into account when launching Flyway.
 This is particularly useful when needing to set JVM system properties.

 Output